 The Company sells semiconductor solutions to leading module makers and OEMs worldwide.
-The Company provides high performance flash memory storage controllers to companies such as SK Hynix, Netcom,

-Micron, Samsung, Sony, and Transcend.
+The Company provides high performance flash memory storage controllers to companies such as SK Hynix, Netcom, Micron, Samsung, Sony, and Transcend.
 The Company is a leading supplier of controllers used in eMMC embedded memory, flash memory cards, and USB flash drives.
 The Company provides innovative mobile communications ICs primarily to LG and Samsung.
-The Company had one customer in 2011 and 2012, and two customers in 2010 that accounted for 10% or more of our sales.
-The Company's top ten customers in 2010, 2011 and 2012 accounted for approximately 56%, 64% and 75% of net sales.
+Sales to one customer in 2011 and 2012 and two customers in 2013 accounted for 10% or more of our net revenue, represented 28%, 35% and 46% of our net revenue in 2011, 2012 and 2013, respectively.
+In 2011 and 2012, the significant customer was Samsung and in 2013, Samsung and SK Hynix.
+The Company's top ten customers in 2011, 2012 and 2013 accounted for approximately 64%, 75% and 76% of net sales.